About Rabbi Schochet

 June 9, 2016

 Rabbi Yitzchak Schochet arrived in the UK in 1991.
 Having previously served as assistant principle of Oholei Torah Boys School in New York, he assumed the position as Minister of the Richmond Synagogue in Southwest London for two years, while also teaching Advanced Jewish Studies at the Jews Free School.
-In 1993, at the age of 28, he was offered the position as rabbi of the Mill Hill Synagogue.
-His vibrancy and dynamism has resulted in a continuous growth of membership, now in excess of 3000 members.
+In 1993, at the age of 28, he was offered the position as Rabbi of the Mill Hill Synagogue.
+His vibrancy and dynamism resulted in a continuous growth of membership, now in excess of 3000 members.

-In 2018 Rabbi Schochet qualified as an accredited mediator and is a member of the Chartered Institute of Arbitrators.
+In 2018, Rabbi Schochet qualified as an accredited mediator and is a member of the Chartered Institute of Arbitrators.

-He is married with five children.
+He is married with five children and grandchildren.